korfriend/LocalIsosurfaceModeler/README.md

 - VisMotive (included)
 - modified Adaptive multigrid solver (ver.
 10.04, included) http://www.cs.jhu.edu/~misha/Code/PoissonRecon/Version10.04/
 - Nanoflann (ver.
 1.3.0, included) https://github.com/jlblancoc/nanoflann
+- OpenCV (ver 4.2, included for the executable source code project)

 ### Build Environments
 Current build environment assumes the following structure of the developement folders.
 As external dependencies, our VisMotive-based projects use the core APIs and libraries (https://github.com/korfriend/VisMotive-CoreAPIs/) for most of the volumetric and polygonal processing tasks.
 To be clear your folder structure should be something quite similar to: